enze-chen/enze-chen.github.io/index.markdown

 <br>

 ### Recent news 📰

+* 2023/12: My thesis titled "Computational Tools for Modeling Planar Defects in Alloys and Designing Materials Science Curricula" has been signed off and approved by UC Berkeley.
+I'm done!! 🎓

 * 2023/11: **Exciting update!** Starting in January 2024, I will be a Lecturer in the [Stanford MSE Department](https://mse.stanford.edu/).
 I'm excited to return to my undergraduate home! 🥳🌴